 - If students experience technical difficulties during a timed exam, how can they notify the instructional team?

 - What assignments are more crucial to be submitted on time?
 If some assignment due dates are more crucial than others, indicate which ones and why (for instance, students require feedback within a week in order to produce the final product, peers rely on their assignment to complete a peer review, etc.) and then specify any late penalties.
 For less time-sensitive assignments, consider greater flexibility and/or reduced consequences for late submissions.

 For more information, see the “regular” syllabus suggestions on late/make-up work.

-Remember: If you registered for this class, you have until November 9th to change your grade in this course from a letter grade to a Pass/Fail grade.
+Remember: If you registered for this class, you have until April 12th [choose as appropriate for your course format] to change your grade in this course from a letter grade to a Pass/Fail grade.